-Donald M. Berwick, Co-Chairperson Stephen H. Lockhart, Co-Chairperson John N. Nunnelly
+Stephen H. Lockhart, Chairperson Donald M. Berwick Parul Bhandari John N. Nunnelly

-PROPOSAL NO. 3 - ADVISORY VOTE ON EXECUTIVE COMPENSATION
+PROPOSAL NO. 3 - NON-BINDING, ADVISORY VOTE ON EXECUTIVE COMPENSATION

-This proposal provides our shareholders with the opportunity to cast a vote either for or against a nonbinding, advisory resolution to approve the compensation of our named executive officers as disclosed in the Compensation Discussion and Analysis section and the accompanying compensation tables and narrative discussion in this proxy statement.
-We are required to hold this vote by Section 14A of the Securities Exchange Act of 1934.
+This proposal provides our shareholders with the opportunity to cast a vote either for or against a non-binding, advisory resolution to approve the compensation of our named executive officers as disclosed in the Compensation Discussion and Analysis section and the accompanying compensation tables and narrative discussion in this proxy statement.
+We are required to hold this vote by Section 14A of the Securities Exchange Act of 1934, as amended.
 As discussed in the Compensation Discussion and Analysis above, beginning on page 18, we have designed our executive compensation and benefit programs for our executive officers, including our named executive officers, to advance the following core principles:

 - Competitive Pay for Our Market.
 We strive to compensate our executive officers at levels to ensure that we continue to attract and retain a highly competent, committed management team.
-Our Midwest headquarters provides a low cost of living that allows us to provide compensation that accomplishes this goal while keeping total compensation below that of many similar companies. - Align with Shareholders.
+Our Midwest headquarters provides a low cost of living that allows us to provide compensation that accomplishes this goal while keeping total compensation below that of many companies of similar size. - Align with Shareholders.
 We seek to align the interests, perspectives and decision-making of our executive officers with the interests of our shareholders. - Incentivize Performance.
 We link our executive officers' compensation, particularly annual cash bonuses, to our established financial performance goals.